 The most impressive monument here is il Vittoriano: Romans have a love-hate relationship with it – it’s very much a symbol of the city, but its awkward shape can’t be denied.
 We call it: the typewriter.
 Romans are known for their cynicism and also for being quite fussy when it comes to aesthetics!

-Spanish steps and fontana di Trevi
+Spanish steps and Trevi Fountain

 If you want to visit the Spanish steps and fontana di Trevi, you can do so from piazza Venezia, walking.
 To be honest, I don’t go here often: I find they get easily overwhelmed by the crowds and Piazza di Spagna is also a well-known pickpockets paradise.
 But both spots are beautiful and if you are there in the early morning, or in the evening, it’s definitely worth a stop: I sometimes go there after window shopping along via dei Condotti.